MaciejRud/BeachVolleyball_PickEm_APi/README.md

 This core API offers scalable RESTful endpoints, serving as a robust base to introduce advanced features for a complete and interactive user experience.
 ```

-Feel free to adjust any part of this expansion according to your preferences or add more specific details as needed!